 School Readiness Programs

 Head Start Community Program of Morris County, Inc. provides a free program for children and families at three sites in Morris County.
 The main facility in Dover houses nine full-day Head Start classrooms, and three full-day, full-year Early Head Start classrooms.
-Through a shared service arrangement with the County of Morris, we also provide six state-of-the-art, full-day Head Start classrooms at the Morris County Nonprofit Mall, located at the Central Avenue Complex at Central Park of Morris County, in Parsippany (Morris Plains mailing address).
+Through a shared service arrangement with the County of Morris, we also provide six state-of-the-art, full-day Head Start classrooms at the Robert C. Grant Head Start Center in the Morris County Nonprofit Mall, located at the Central Avenue Complex at Central Park of Morris County, in Parsippany (Morris Plains mailing address).
 A two-classroom, full-day satellite preschool program is also located at Marie V. Duffy Elementary School in Wharton.
 Children from the Dover Public Schools, Wharton Borough Public Schools and Morris School District also receive inclusive preschool services through collaborative agreements with the Head Start Community Program of Morris County.

 Head Start offers both home-based and center-based programs, with comprehensive services to address the physical, health, nutritional, developmental, educational and social-emotional needs of young children and their families.
 Pregnant women and children from birth to 18 months may be served through a home-based program.
 Children ages 18 months to three years may attend a full-day center-based program at our Dover site.
 Preschoolers, ages three to five, attend full-day center-based programs sites in Dover, Wharton, and Parsippany.
 The program serves a total of 333 children through federally funded Head Start and Early Head Start programs.